otrv4/otrv4/otrv4.md

 If smpstate is SMPSTATE_EXPECT4:

 * Verify Bob's zero-knowledge proof for Rb:
-   1. Check that `Rb` is a point on the curve.
+   1. Check that `Rb` is on curve Ed448, in the correct group, and are not degenerate.
    2. Check that `Rb` is `>= 2` and `<= modulus-2`.
    3. Check that `cr = HashToScalar(8 || G1 * d7 + G3 * cr || (Qa / Qb) * d7 + Rb * cr)`.